Get to Know Charm City

 BoatsWater taxis are available at the Inner Harbor.

 Are Old Masters more your taste?
 The Walters Art Museum (600 N. Charles St.), Baltimore's more traditional art museum, is also a must.
-It's home to thousands of works, including old manuscripts, arms and armor, paintings, sculpture, textiles, jewelry and furniture.
+It's home to thousands of works, including old manuscripts, arms and armor, paintings, sculpture and furniture.